DS-Homebrew/nds-bootstrap/README.md

 # Frontends

-Since nds-bootstrap uses a .ini file to load the settings, a frontend isn't required.
+Since B4DS uses a .ini file to load the settings, a frontend isn't required.
 However, for ease of use, we recommend you use a frontend known as TWiLightMenu++.
-It's an open-source Nintendo DS, DSi, and 3DS home menu alternative made by RocketRobz that can also be used as a frontend for nds-bootstrap.
+It's an open-source Nintendo DS, DSi, and 3DS home menu alternative made by RocketRobz that can also be used as a frontend for B4DS.
 It has a DSi theme, a 3DS theme, an R4 theme and an Acekard theme, as well as the ability to launch a large variety of ROMs including, NES, SNES, Game Boy, Game Boy Color, SEGA Master System, Game Gear, and Genesis, as well as Nintendo DS roms!

 # Rocket.Chat Server

-Would you like a place to talk about your experiences with nds-bootstrap?
+Would you like a place to talk about your experiences with B4DS?
 Do you need some assistance?
 Well, why not join our Rocket.Chat server!

 Rocket.Chat is a self-hosted communication platform with the ability to share files and switch to an video/audio conferencing.